Filipino Adobo Chicken – Quick and Delicious Dinner

 Instructions

-• Heat some olive oil in a frying pan and cook the chicken for 3 to 4 minutes on each side.
-Take the chicken out and set it aside.
+• Heat olive oil in a frying pan over medium heat.
+Add the chicken pieces and cook for 3 to 4 minutes on each side, until golden brown.
+Remove the chicken from the pan and set aside.

 Notes